abilian/abilian-cloud-controller/README.md

 Install
 -------

-You need Python and pip (maybe easy_install too).
+You need Python and pip.

-Simply running "python setup.py install" should be enough, if you have installed all the dependencies (run "sudo pip install -r deps.txt" first).
+Simply running "python setup.py install" should be enough, if you have installed all the dependencies (run "pip install -r deps.txt" first).

 You can also use "make env" to create a virtualenv, then activate it with "source env/bin/activate".